jsmit124/i18n-xlf-file-translator/README.md

 ## Setup for python environment
 1. Follow this to setup and activate a virtual environment: https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/
+2. `pip install requests`
-2. `pip install google-trans-new`
+3. `pip install google-trans-new`
-3. `pip install tk`
+4. `pip install tk`

 ## Running the script
 1. Open within desired IDE
 2. Run program
+3. Enter the language code for the language you would like to translate to (see below)
-3. A file chooser dialog should open - it may be minimized
+4. A file chooser dialog should open - it may be minimized
-4. Select the file to translate
+5. Select the file to translate
-5. Translated file will be saved in the same directory as the python script as 'renameMe.xlf'.
+6. Translated file will be saved in the same directory as the python script as 'renameMe.xlf'.
 This process takes about 45 seconds with a 4000 line file, so be patient.

 ## Languages and their respective language codes that can be used in translation
     'af': 'afrikaans',